ivnvxd/pyquest/README.md

 An `array` stores variables of a certain type, so unlike a `list`, it doesn't require you to create a new object for each new variable and wins over a `list` in size and access speed.
 You could say it's a thin wrapper over C arrays.

 You should distinguish between an `array` ("simple" array), `bytes` (an immutable array containing only bytes, the legacy str of Python 2), and `bytearray` (a mutable byte array).

+_Properties of an Array:_

+- `Ordered`: Arrays are ordered collections, which means that the items in an array have a specific order, and that order will not change unless the array is modified.
+- `Mutable`: Arrays are mutable, which means that the items in an array can be changed after the array is created.
+- `Homogeneous`: Arrays can contain items of the same type, and the type of the items in an array is determined when the array is created.
+- `Static`: Arrays have a fixed size and cannot be resized after they are created.

 ```python